 DOD has since indicated that it hopes to launch the center within six months and that it has not decided whether to stand up analogous centers for hypersonics and directed energy.

-Members probe roles of government, academia, and private sector
+Roles of government, academia, and private sector probed

 Multiple committee members asked how DOD should leverage work being done in academia and the private sector given that many technologies applicable to military missions are produced outside of the government.